In August of 2021, Halima Abid and her family of 15 others bravely fled Panjshir in the midst of war when the Taliban invaded Afghanistan.

 “The different people and culture was hard,” Halima said, “but I love English.
 Learning English wasn’t too easy, but wasn’t too hard.”

-Putting all of her struggles aside, Halima loves absolutely everything here and is super positive about all of her new experiences with nothing bad at all to say about America.
+Putting all of her struggles aside, Halima says she loves absolutely everything here and is super positive about all of her new experiences with nothing bad at all to say about America.
 She even still finds ways to tie her culture into her new life with food and religion.
-She has seen so much, and would still like to see more.
+And though she has seen so much, she says she would still like to see more.

 “I would really want to visit downtown St. Louis and Chicago,” Halima said.
 “There is not much to do in Afghanistan, just home, school and back home.”